LHarveyDev/homes-for-hounds/README.md

 - Card columns code from (https: //stackoverflow.com/questions/34140793/bootstrap-4-responsive-cards-in-card-columns)

 - Code has also been attributed directly in the html and css pages.

+- Tutor support was used for advice on resizing and compressing images.

+### Content

+- The 'Did You Know?' and 'Facts & Figures' content on the 'About Us' page was taken from [here](https://www.greyhoundtrust.org.uk/home-a-greyhound/all-about-greyhounds)

+- Content for the 'Articles' section on the 'Home' page was taken from [here](https://www.barleykennels.co.uk) and [here](https://www.greyhoundtrust.org.uk)

 - All other content was written by the developer.